phpstan/phpstan-src/README.md

 ---

 This repository (`phpstan/phpstan-src`) is for PHPStan's development only.
 Head to [`phpstan/phpstan`](https://github.com/phpstan/phpstan) for the main README, or to [create an issue](https://github.com/phpstan/phpstan/issues/new/choose).

-## Code of Conduct

-This project adheres to a [Contributor Code of Conduct](https://github.com/phpstan/phpstan/blob/master/CODE_OF_CONDUCT.md).
-By participating in this project and its community, you are expected to uphold this code.

 ## Contributing